-If you want to replace an old and clunky water heater that takes up a lot of space, you’ll like the Noritz EZTR40-NG Indoor, which the manufacturer designed specifically for use as a replacement for a standard gas water heater with up to a 40 gallon capacity.
+If you want to replace an old and clunky heating unit that takes up a lot of space, you’ll like the Noritz EZTR40-NG Indoor, which the manufacturer designed specifically for use as a replacement for a standard gas model with up to a 40 gallon capacity.

-Though it’s larger than some of the other units on our list, it still takes up significantly less space than traditional gas water heaters do and features a design that provides you with an almost endless supply of hot water.
+Though it’s larger than some of the other units on our list, it still takes up significantly less space than traditional gas alternative models do and features a design that provides you with an almost endless supply of hot water.